theimowski/master-thesis/docs/section-fp-application.md

 Strictness in context of static typing means that in order to compile a program, more prerequisites must be met.
 While it makes harder for a software engineer to compile code in strongly statically typed language, a priceless benefit of program correctness is usually gained.

-Because of its nature, Haskell still struggles to be visible in enterprise architectures, although companies do use it for their tools (often as part of their research department){{{haskellindustry}}}:
+Because of its nature, Haskell still struggles to be visible in enterprise architectures, although major companies do use it for their tools (often as part of their research department){{{haskellindustry}}}:

 * **Facebook** internally makes use of *HaXL* that simplifies access to remote data, such as databases or web-based services,
 * **Microsoft** uses Haskell for its production serialization system, *Bond* in high scale services,
-* plenty of financial institutions including:
+* Haskell was also adopted by a plenty of financial institutions including:
     * Bank of America Merril Lynch,
     * Barclays Capital Quantitative Analytics Group,
     * Credit Suisse Global Modeling and Analytics Group,